-The Series 2009D Bonds and the Series 2009E Bonds will bear interest, computed on the basis of a 360-day year and 30-day month, from their date of delivery payable December 15, 2009, and on each June 15 and December 15 thereafter at the rates set forth on the inside cover page of this Official Statement.
-The Series 2009F Bonds will bear interest, computed on the basis of a 360-day year and 30-day month, from their date of delivery payable March 15, 2010, and on each September 15 and March 15 thereafter at the rates set forth on the inside cover page of this Official Statement.
-The Series 2009 Bonds will be cover page of this Official Statement.
+The Series 2009 Bonds will bear interest, computed on the basis of a 360-day year and 30-day month, from their date of delivery payable February 15, 2010, and on each August 15 and February 15 thereafter at the rates set forth on the inside cover page of this Official Statement.
 The Series 2009 Bonds will be issued in denominations of \$5,000 or any integral multiple thereof.

 The Series 2009 Bonds will be issued under a book-entry only system, and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York, which will act as bond depository for the Series 2009 Bonds.
-Principal or redemption price of and interest on the Series 2009 Bonds are payable by U.S. Bank National Association, New York, New York, as Trustee and Paying Agent, to Cede & Co., so long as Cede & Co. is the registered owner of the Series 2009 Bonds, as nominee for DTC, which will, in turn, remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners (See "PART 7-BOOK-ENTRY ONLY SYSTEM" below).
+Principal or redemption price of and interest on the Series 2009 Bonds are payable by U.S. Bank & Trust Company, N.A., New York, New York, as Trustee and Paying Agent, to Cede & Co., so long as Cede & Co. is the registered owner of the Series 2009 Bonds, as nominee for DTC, which will, in turn, remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners (See "PART 8-BOOK-ENTRY ONLY SYSTEM" below).